shawnohare/go-minhash/README.md

     sig1[i] = uint64(v)
     sig2[i] = uint64(sig2[i])
   }
-  // Calculate the similarities directly from the signatures. simFromSigs := minhash.MinWiseSimilarity(sig1, sig2).
+  // Calculate similarities using the now  appropriately typed signatures. simFromSigs := minhash.MinWiseSimilarity(sig1, sig2).

   // If we want to continue to stream elements into the set represented by